design-group/ignition-tag-cicd-module/readme.md

 This module is used to enable CICD practices for Ignition tags.
 It enables the capability to export and import tag configurations from a gateway to a git repository.
 This allows for the ability to track tag changes in a git repository and to be able to roll back changes if needed.

+## Deterministic JSON Export

+During the export process, the module creates a deterministically sorted copy of the JSON data to ensure that source control is not confused when a new file gets saved, and the keys are accidentally reordered.
+This process is applied recursively to all nested arrays and objects within the JSON data.

 ## Example Calls

 A document of example API calls has been added, which can be found [here](docs/example-calls.md).